Lazerbeak12345/chaml/README.md

 #### `Arr`

 An array.
-I'm not really sure if this should be built in or not. (it wouldn't be to hard to use booleans to define it, but would have some preformance drawbacks)
+I'm not really sure if this should be built in or not. (it wouldn't be to hard to use booleans to define it, but would have some performance drawbacks)

 - `.size` returns the size
 - other